15.2 KB · updated 2026-07-06 · md

 --target opencode

-8. Export an Obsidian vault
+9. Export an Obsidian vault

 Or write into an existing vault:

-tesserae project export-obsidian --vault "$OBSIDIAN_VAULT_PATH"
+tesserae vault export --vault "$OBSIDIAN_VAULT_PATH"

 The vault includes markdown projections, .obsidian defaults, graph coloring, raw/assets/, and a Dataview dashboard.
+Use tesserae vault sync to reconcile an existing vault with the latest compile (add --prune to drop orphaned notes).

-9. Configure MCP
+10. Configure MCP

-tesserae project mcp-config --server-name my_project_wiki
+tesserae projects mcp-config --server-name my_project_wiki

 Paste the output under mcp_servers in ~/.hermes/config.yaml, then restart Hermes/gateway.

-10. Graphiti export / sync
+11. Graphiti export / sync

 Dependency-free episode export: